 Ontario Real Estate Association

-Residential sales activity reported through the MLS® Systems of real estate boards in Ontario numbered 15,167 units in March 2024.
-This was a moderate decrease of 4.4% from March 2023.
+Residential sales activity reported through the MLS® Systems of real estate boards in Ontario numbered 14,858 units in July 2024.
+This increased by 2.9% from July 2023.

-On a year-to-date basis, home sales totalled 37,571 units over the first three months of the year.
-This increased by 7.9% from the same period in 2023.
+On a year-to-date basis, home sales totalled 104,782 units over the first seven months of the year.
+This was a modest decline of 2.9% from the same period in 2023.

-Nationally, home sales activity increased by 1.7% from year-ago levels in March 2024.
+Nationally, home sales activity was up by 4.8% from year-ago levels in July 2024.

-The number of new listings on MLS® Systems of real estate boards in Ontario saw a sizable gain of 14.4% from March 2023.
-There were 30,610 new residential listings in March 2024.
+The number of new listings on MLS® Systems of real estate boards in Ontario was up by 15% from July 2023.
+There were 37,198 new residential listings in July 2024.
+This was also the largest number of new listings added in the month of July in history.

-New listings were 11.5% below the five-year average and 9.9% below the 10-year average for the month of March.
+New listings were 11.9% above the five-year average and 14.4% above the 10-year average for the month of July.

-Active residential listings numbered 37,735 units on the market at the end of March, increasing by 25.8% from the end of March 2023.
-Active listings haven’t been this high in the month of March in five years.
+Active residential listings numbered 62,940 units on the market at the end of July, an advance of 42.1% from the end of July 2023.
+Active listings haven’t been this high in the month of July in more than five years.

-The dollar value of all home sales in the province in March 2024 was $13.5 billion, a minor decrease of 3% from the same month in 2023.
+The dollar value of all home sales in the province in July 2024 was $12.4 billion, a small gain of 1.1% from the same month in 2023.

 1 Oakville-Milton, Greater Toronto